Ramanaickenpalayam

 RamanaickenPalayam is a village panchayat in the Salem district in the Indian state of Tamil Nadu.

 Geography

-Ramanaickenpalayam is surrounded by Pethanaickenpalayam towards west, Gangavalli Taluk towards South, Thalaivasal towards East, Kalrayan Hills towards North.
-Thammampatti, Namagiripettai, Thuraiyur, Rasipuram are the nearby cities.
+Ramanaickenpalayam is surrounded by Pethanaickenpalayam towards west, Gangavalli Taluk towards South, Thalaivasal towards East, Kalrayan Hills towards north.
+Other nearby cities include Thammampatti, Namagiripettai, Thuraiyur, Rasipuram.

+Ramanaickenpalayam is on the border of the Salem district and Viluppuram district.
+Kalrayan Hills are located north of the village.
+It is also located 56 km towards east of district headquarters Salem, and 283 km from the state capital Chennai.

 The village is on the border of the Salem district and Viluppuram district.
 Kalrayan Hills are located north of the village.

-A river known as "Vasishta Nadi", one of the longest rivers in Tamil Nadu, flows in this village which created a long delta region serving its agricultural needs and drinking purposes all over the area.
+Vasishta Nadi, one of the longest rivers in Tamil Nadu, flows in this village.
+The river has created a long delta region which provides drinking water and aides agriculture.

 Geology

 The predominant soil in the village is black soil.

 Demographics

 Population

 The population of the town as per 2011 census by population of the town 19,678.
-It is located 56 km towards east of district headquarters Salem, and 283 km from the state capital Chennai.

 Government and politics

 It is considered as a major village in Attur taluk.